 Contrary to reports leading up to Huawei's announcement at CES 2018 – as well as a statement by CEO Richard Yu – the Mate 10 Pro will not be sold through any American carriers.
 According to a Wall Street Journal report, Huawei had originally struck a deal with AT&T to launch the phone.
 However, the network backed out of the agreement a day before Huawei was scheduled to announce it.
 There had been rumors that Verizon was also intending to sell the Mate 10 Pro this summer, though that plan may also be in jeopardy.

 For those with a bit more to spend, there's the Porsche Design version of the Mate 10 Pro.
 This limited edition sports a unique body and double the storage space, as well as a bunch of goodies including a car charger, flip cover case and a pair of earbuds.
 It retails for $1,225.

 With the Mate 10 Pro, Huawei hasn't just delivered a product on par with those of the company's main rivals — it's also given us a top-line smartphone that sets a new standard for battery life among high-end phones, and AI-assisted cameras that come alive when inspiration strikes you.

 It's not perfect, though.
 The EMUI interface could use some trimming down, and although there's no doubting the build quality, the Mate's design isn't very innovative.
 But even in areas where the Mate 10 Pro doesn't quite lead the way, it still holds its own.
-The OLED screen is solid, and software features like knuckle gestures, Private Space and App Pair either rarely or never appear on other handsets.
-Depending on the U.S. price tag for the Mate 10 Pro, Huawei's latest phone could give the Note 8 and iPhone X a run for their money.
+The OLED screen is solid, and software features like knuckle gestures, Private Space and App Pair either rarely or never appear on other handsets – and that includes the iPhone X and Galaxy Note 8.